jason-galea/ksbd-downloader/README.md

 # ksbd-downloader
-Script to download the webcomic "Kill Six Billion Demons".
+Scripts to download & display the webcomic "Kill Six Billion Demons".

 The script first downloads the details of each page, including:
 - Title